ArantxaDR/countries-finder/README.md

     - Where all the compenents live.
 Each folder has its own stylesheet.
         - App
         - Countries:
-			- card
+			- Card
-			- details
+			- Details
-			- list
+			- List
         - Filters
         - Header
         - Footer
+        - Loading
 - Core:
     - Variables used in the styles.